dddrrreee/cs140e-20win/labs/README.md

     use your FAT32 to read `hello-fixed.bin` from last lab from your SD card, jump to it and run it.

-***[HAVE NOT UPDATED THE LABS BELOW]***

 ### Part 4: Virtual Memory

-  - [14-vm](14-vm/): This lab is a semi-lecture on the big picture of virtual memory, then you take a working VM system and replace its page table manipulation with your own.
+  - [14-vm](14-vm/): You take a working VM system and, using the ARM documents, replace its page table manipulation with your own.
+    You also add exception handling to catch protection and missing translation faults.
+The former gives you the tools to start doing user-level protection, the latter for demand paging and extending a stack as code accesses it.

-  - [15-vm.1](15-vm.1/): The previous lab defined the main noun in the virtual memory universe (the page table); this lab does the main verbs used to set up the VM hardware, including how to synchronize hardware, translation, and page table state (more subtle than it sounds).
+  - [15-vm-ops](15-vm-ops/): The previous lab defined the main noun in the virtual memory universe (the page table); this lab does the main verbs used to set up the VM hardware, including how to synchronize hardware, translation, and page table state (more subtle than it sounds).
     At the end you should be able to delete all our starter code.

+***[HAVE NOT UPDATED THE LABS BELOW]***

 #### Part 5: processes